 Budgeting in the District is on a July 1 through June 30 fiscal year basis and is a year-round process.
 The cycle begins in the fall of the prior school year and continues until a final budget is filed with the Nevada Department of Education and the Nevada Department of Taxation in the spring of the following year.
-After the actual enrollment counts are taken in the fall, the District is required to adopt an amended final budget on or before January 1, reflecting any adjustments necessary as a result of the completed count of students.
+After the Average Daily Enrollment (ADE) for the first quarter of the current fiscal year is calcuated, the District is required to adopt an amended final budget on or before January 1, reflecting any adjustments necessary as a result of the completed count of students.